Academic WarningPage address: https://www.mnsu.edu/newstudent/advising/warningfaq.html

 To understand what steps you can take to improve your academic situation it is important to meet with an academic advisor.
 Advisors are available to give you concrete information specific to your situation.
 Undecided students can call New Student & Family Programs at 507-389-5498.
 Students who have selected majors should contact the college advising office listed at the bottom of this page for advising assistance.

 New Student & Family Programs provides individualized advising assistance for undecided students on academic warning or probation.
 Advisors assist students in developing an Academic Improvement Plan (AIP).
 The AIP serves as a contract between the student and advisor where student’s needs and challenges are discussed and achievable goals are set.
-Regularly scheduled advising appointments help keep students accountable for their goals.
-Advisors closely monitor student progress and offer suggestions throughout the term as students' needs may change.
+Follow-up advising appointments help students track their grades, and make plans for the future.
+Advisors help monitor student progress, and offer suggestions throughout the term as students' needs may change.

 Advisors who have established relationships with students on warning can play a significant role in an appeal process.
 Advisors may be asked to write a letters of support for a student appealling financial aid or academic suspension.
 If a relationship between advisor and students is never established, advisors have no means to write a letter of support.